Films & Action

 Ella’s Riot

-Norwegian Sámi pop-electronica singer, and environmental activist Ella Marie Haetta Isaksen (23) takes a life-changing journey as she searches for her identity musically, professionally and personally.
+Norwegian Indigenous Sámi pop-electronica singer and environmental activist Ella Marie Haetta Isaksen (23) takes a life-changing journey as she searches for her identity musically, professionally, and personally.

 Into The Weeds